Watch Searching Agreement

 - It is important to note that not all stolen watches are registered on the ALR database or any other database.
 This search is a minimum level of due diligence and does not exclude the need for the Client to check the credentials of the seller, the ownership and the authenticity of the watch.

-- In the event of a match the ALR will notify the Client who will make best endeavours to hold the watch if it is in their possession and will co-operate fully with the ALR and the Police if required.
+- In the event of a match with the database the ALR will notify the Client who will make best endeavours to hold the watch if it is in their possession and will co-operate fully with the ALR and the Police if required.
 Such co-operation may require the Client to disclose the identity of the person offering the watch to them, together with any contact details for them.
 The Client should not endanger its staff in holding a watch.

 - The information provided by the Client is confidential and will not be disclosed to any third party except law enforcement agencies, insurance companies, theft victims and their representatives when the ALR considers it reasonable to do so.
 For the avoidance of doubt, once a match with the database has been identified the ALR will pass on the details of the Client and their searcher to any such relevant third parties.